 Less than three miles from where I’m writing this there sits a for-profit prison capable of housing 1,575 individuals, most of whom are in the Northwest Detention Center at 1600 East J Street simply for not being in this country legally.
 While one might be able to debate the merits of the immigration system, there is no moral argument to be made that incarceration should be something others profit off of.

 He successfully caught a vehicle on fire.
 Soon police arrived.
-There was an exchange of gunfire and Willem Van Sporsen was shot and killed by four Tacoma Police officers becoming the thirteenth Tacoma homicide this year.
+There was an exchange of gunfire and Willem Van Spronsen was shot and killed by four Tacoma Police officers becoming the twelfth Tacoma homicide this year.

 Willem lived on Vashon Island and was an avid activist.
 Shortly before he was killed, Willem sent out a three page manifesto saying that he saw the Northwest Detention Center as a symbol of rising fascism and lamenting that he would likely be killed in his action.
 It isn’t difficult for me to understand the motivations of Willem.
 It is also not difficult to understand the actions of the police officers.
 What was likely most unknowable for Willem was the impact the loss of his life is having now to his friends and his family.

 When something like this happens, it is easy to get swept up in the headlines and forget about the individual impact the loss of a man’s life has on those who knew him.
 Though Willem’s loss is hurtful, there is perhaps some solace in the fact that he was killed doing what he’d done all his life, standing up for what he believed in.

 As always, the comments section is moderated and reserved for those who knew Willem and want to share any thoughts or memories of him.